gkaf89/NCC-Trainings/Courses/docs/openmp/profiling.md

 AMD uProf profiler follows a statistical sampling-based approach to collect profile data to identify the performance bottlenecks in the application.

 ???
-Info "Example: Intel VTune"
+Info "Example: AMD uProf"

     === "C/C++"
         ```c